1st Tennessee Cavalry Regiment

 The 1st Tennessee Cavalry Regiment was a cavalry regiment that served in the Union Army during the American Civil War.
 It was also known as 1st East Tennessee Cavalry.
+The regiment was organized and was nominally commanded by Robert Johnson, the second son of Tennessee politician and Southern Unionist Andrew Johnson, but in truth the regimental commander was James P. Brownlow, the second son of Parson Brownlow.

 Service

-The 1st Tennessee Cavalry was organized in November 1862 at Camp Dennison, Ohio from the 4th Tennessee Infantry, and mustered in for a three-year enlistment under the command of Colonel Robert Johnson.
+The 1st Tennessee Cavalry was organized in November 1862 at Camp Dennison, Ohio, by mounting the 4th Tennessee Volunteer Regiment.
+It was mustered in for a three-year enlistment under the command of Colonel Robert Johnson.